James A. Dever School

 New York State Law requires that schools must have on file a Certificate of Immunization signed and stamped by a child’s Health Care Provider before he/she may enter the classroom.

-Physical examinations are required by New York State Law for all new students and students in Kindergarten, grade 2 and grade 4 and classified students in the triennial year.
+Physical examinations are required by New York State Law for all new students and students in Kindergarten, grade 1, 3 and 5 and classified students in the triennial year.
 If a physical exam is not submitted within thirty days of the start of school, your child will be examined by the School Doctor.
 Physical examination must be performed no more than twelve months prior to the start of school.
 If your child has a physical scheduled during the school year, please notify the Health Office with the date of the exam.

 Medication in School: